Early Help and Raising Awareness

 We particularly reach out to those who may be marginalised or disadvantaged and for whom there are more barriers to seeking help.

-Our Diversity and Inclusion Team work with communities, delivering training and awareness sessions within local community centres as well as supporting peer or community groups such as the African Women’s Group.
+Our Diversity and Inclusion Team work with communities, delivering training and awareness sessions within local community centres as well as supporting peer or community groups such as hosting the Southampton African Women’s Alliance (SAWA) Group.